 The D.A.R.E. program expanded its educational outreach several years ago to include a 3-week segment taught to 1st grade students.
 This segment teaches children the concepts of stranger danger, defining an emergency, using 911, and identifying potential dangers in society.
-For the 2021 school year, the Menomonee Falls Police Department D.A.R.E. program was taught at the following schools: Ben Franklin, Shady Lane, Riverside, Valley View, St. Mary's Catholic, Bethlehem Lutheran, Grace Lutheran, and Pilgrim Lutheran.
-D.A.R.E. classes were taught to approximately 450 fifth-grade students by specially trained Menomonee Falls Police Officers, as well as several hundred 1st grade students at the same schools listed.
+For the 2022 school year, the Menomonee Falls Police Department D.A.R.E. program was taught at the following schools: Ben Franklin, Shady Lane, Riverside, Valley View, St. Mary's, Bethlehem Lutheran, Grace Lutheran, and Pilgrim Lutheran.